dwilliam62/NixOS-Hyprland-Base/README.md

 <details>
 <summary><strong>👋 👋 👋 Requirements </strong></summary>

-- You must be running on NixOS 23.11+
+- You must be running on NixOS 24.11+
-- 24.11+ recommended
+- 25.05+ recommended
 - Minimum space required is 64gb.
 128gb is recommended as NixOS is a space-hungry distro
 - Must have installed NIXOS using **GPT partition ** & Boot **UEFI**
-- `/boot` must be at least 512MB.
+- `/boot` must be at least 1GB.
 - Systemd-boot is configured as the default bootloader

-> [!TIP]
-> if you use GRUB as bootloader you need to edit `hosts/default/config.nix` before install and `flake.nix` for additional grub themes

 </details>
 <details>